piatra/blog/src/getUserMedia_and_debugging_Firefox_OS_apps_27_febr_2014.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="05c6", MODE="0666", GROUP="plugdev"
 ````

-Where idVendor is a device specific code, `05c6` is the code for the Keon deviec
+Where idVendor is a device specific code, `05c6` is the code for the Keon device.
+Make sure to reboot the device if you have issues or [read more about troubleshooting](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager#Troubleshooting)

 ### Using the App manager
 The [App manager](https://developer.mozilla.org/en-US/Firefox_OS/Using_the_App_Manager) allows you to load applications in the browser and the send them to your device or to the [Firefox OS simulator](https://ftp.mozilla.org/pub/mozilla.org/labs/fxos-simulator/).